How Adult ADHD Can Affect Social Skills And Relationships

 Changing conversation topics a little too randomly

-Someone with ADHD may start talking about something new seemingly out of nowhere.
-While everyone else was speaking their thoughts went off in a different direction, arriving at their current topic.
+Someone with ADHD may start talking about something seemingly out of nowhere.
+While everyone else was speaking their thoughts went off in a different direction, eventually arriving at their new topic.
 However, they didn't let everyone else in on how they got there.

 Doing inappropriate things to stimulate themselves in conversations

 A person with ADHD may get bored during a routine conversation and do something counterproductive to try to spice it up for themselves.
-For example, they may start an argument.
+For example, they may start an argument or say something odd to see what kind of reaction it'll get.

 Having trouble with their own body language and personal space

 People with ADHD sometimes aren't aware of their own body language, and may adopt an awkward or closed-off stance without realizing it.
 They can also be overly fidgety.
 They may not have a sense of how much personal space other people need, and invade it without meaning to.

 Their difficulty with getting things done affecting their friendships

-As I said earlier, adults with ADHD have trouble managing their time, and starting and finishing tasks.
-This most obviously hinders their careers, but it can also get in the way of their relationships:
+Adults with ADHD have trouble managing their time, and starting and finishing tasks.
+This most obviously hinders their university education and careers, but it can also get in the way of their relationships:

 - They can generally be seen as scatterbrained, flaky, and unreliable by their friends.

 - They may often be late because they aren't good at giving themselves enough time to get ready and leave when they need to.
-They may intend to leave on time, but then get distracted by something right before they have to head out the door.
+They may intend to leave on time, then get distracted by something right before they have to head out the door.

 - They may procrastinate on things like initiating a plan with someone, or contacting friends to keep in touch.

-- They may frequently forget important dates, like friends' birthdays.
+- They can frequently forget important dates, like friends' birthdays.

 - They may get a plan going, but then not follow through on it.
 For example, they invite their co-workers over for dinner, but never get around to buying the food they need.